OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/options/calc.md

 ---
 title: calc
-description: Learn about 'calc', a tool to calculate profit or loss for given option settings for strikes, premium, and selling contracts with default and optional preferences.
+description: "Learn about 'calc', a tool to calculate profit or loss for given option" settings for strikes, premium, and selling contracts with default and optional preferences.
   Include examples and a profit chart for better understanding.
 keywords: